mtill/MailWebsiteChanges/README.md

    * <b>contentxpath</b> / <b>titlexpath</b> (optional)
      XPath expression for the content/title sections to extract.
 If you prefer, you could use contentcss/titlecss instead.
    * <b>contentcss</b> / <b>titlecss</b> (optional)
      CSS expression for the content/title sections to extract.
+This is ignored if there is a corresponding XPath definition.
    * <b>contentregex</b> / <b>titleregex</b> (optional)
      Regular expression.
+If XPath/CSS selector is defined, the regular expression is applied afterwards.
    * <b>encoding</b> (optional; default: 'utf-8')
      Character encoding of the website, e.g., 'utf-8' or 'iso-8859-1'.